Muster (Texas A&M University): Early years

 On June 26, 1883, alumni of Texas A&M University gathered together to "live over again their college days, the victories and defeats won and lost upon the drill field and in the classroom."
 The same year, the Ex-Cadets Association established the "Roll Call for the Absent".
 The event grew into a loosely organized annual tradition, but did not have a permanent date set aside until several decades later, when it merged with a different tradition.

 In 1889, Texas A&M administrators declared that April 21 (which in Texas is known as San Jacinto Day, the anniversary of the Battle of San Jacinto whereby Texas gained its independence from Mexico) would be an official school holiday.
 Each year on San Jacinto Day, the cadets would have a track and field competition.
-In 1903, then-A&M President Davis Houston encountered much student resistance to the idea of cancelling the holiday.
+In 1903, then-A&M President David Houston encountered much student resistance to the idea of cancelling the holiday.
 Houston agreed to retain the holiday as long as the students promised to use it for constructive purposes.

 Beginning April 21, 1903, the tradition of Aggie Muster merged with the Texas Independence celebration, featuring athletic events and banquets to honor alumni.
 For the next 15 years, the event would occur unchanged as a day of play, celebration and fellowship.
 In 1918, though, with many alumni away involved in World War I and unable to return to campus, A&M President Bizzell encouraged alumni and the student body to gather wherever they were on April 21, becoming the first Aggie administrator to officially support the tradition.